 The 7,500 square-foot museum space houses a massive collection of puppet artifacts collected from around the world including Disney items from The Lion King on Broadway as well as a permanent Jim Henson collection where a number of Muppets (an entity of Henson’s creations that has been owned by Disney since 2004) are on display.

 After paying a reasonable entrance fee (all proceeds go to support the non-profit organization), we stopped for a quick photo inside a faithful re-creation of Big Bird’s nest before proceeding into the museum area.

 The main exhibition, Worlds of Puppetry, is split into two sections: the Jim Henson Collection and the Global Collection.
-During our visit, a temporary space showcasing Henson’s The Dark Crystal was also open (due to close in Spring 2020).
+During our visit, a temporary space showcasing Henson’s The Dark Crystal was also open (due to close June 2020).
 The facilities here are clean, modern and Silver-LEED Certified, offering interactive displays which focus on practical interaction without overly distracting with screens and technology – we loved that.

 The Jim Henson Collection

 Making a left through the main entrance, we enter the Jim Henson Collection which contains the largest collection of Henson puppets in the world.
 A vast majority of the pieces owned by the organization come from a 2007 donation by the Henson family including over 500 pieces ranging from props to costumes, and of course, puppets.

 The Henson exhibit space only keeps around 75 items on display at a given time, allowing the items to be rotated frequently (about twice a year).
 Keep that in mind as the photos we’ll show you here only reflect our visit.
 If you want to ensure that you will get to see your favorite Muppet during your own visit, we highly suggest calling ahead to ensure that piece is still on view.